7 Remarkable Facts and Proven Benefits of Horopito (New Zealand Pepper Tree)

 Key Takeaways: Horopito (New Zealand Pepper Tree)

-What is horopito?
+What is horopito NZ?

 Horopito (Pseudowintera colorata) is a native New Zealand evergreen shrub commonly known as the New Zealand pepper tree, valued for its strong peppery flavour and medicinal properties.